Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Introduction

 We benchmark QubismNet on several quantum spin models defined on 1D and 2D lattices.
 The learning and generalization powers of QubismNet are tested by dividing the samples (i.e., the ground states taking different values of certain parameter in the Hamiltonian) into testing and generalizing sets.
 The parameters corresponding to the states in the testing set are independently and identically distributed (\textit{i.i.d.}) as the states in the training set.
-QubismNet can predict the parameters of such states with high accuracy.
+QubismNet can estimate the parameters of such states with high performance.
 The parameters corresponding to the states in the generalizing set are restricted in a certain range in which no training states are taken.
-Our results show that QubismNet can generalize what it has learned from the training set to predict the parameters of the generalizing states with fair accuracy.
-For instance, QubismNet only learns from the states away from the critical point and well predicts the magnetic fields given the states in the critical vicinity.
+To keep the training data balanced, the training samples are taken from the boundaries of the whole parameter space, and the generalizing samples are taken from a sub-region in the middle of the parameter space.
+Our results show that QubismNet can generalize what it has learned from the training set to estimate the parameters of the generalizing states with fair performance.
+For instance, QubismNet only learns from the states away from the critical point and well estimates the magnetic fields given the RDMs of the states in the critical vicinity.
+Our work suggests that CNN is capable of extracting information directly from the coefficients of the RDMs, while human experts have to reply on the previous knowledge such as order parameters and measurements.